Olga Mykhoparkina

 Good: “Our tool helps remote teams share files, track tasks, and manage deadlines in one place.”

 One sounds like marketing speak.
-The other sounds like something AI (and real people) can actually use.
+The other sounds like something AI (and real search engine users) can actually use.

 You don’t need to mark up everything.
 Just hit the essentials:

-Most CMS tools or SEO plugins make adding schema pretty easy.
-It’s low effort, high impact.
+Most CMS tools or SEO plugins make adding structured data pretty easy.
+It’s low effort, high impact, and helps search engines understand the purpose of your web pages.

 Okay – so now you know why structure matters and what AI is looking for.
 But what if your current pages… aren’t exactly AI-friendly?

-You don’t need to burn it all down.
-A few small changes can make a big difference.
-Let’s walk through how to check your site and clean things up – without needing a full redesign.
+You don’t need to start from scratch.
+A few small changes to your page structure, meta tags, and internal linking can make a big difference for both human visitors and AI models.
+Let’s walk through how to check your site and clean things up – without a full redesign.

 If you answered “no” to any of these, don’t panic.
 That’s normal.
 Let’s fix it.